ON THE ROAD, 1905 – 1917

 Note: As to the baths, the long-obsolete practice of taking the waters at various hot springs was still alive and well in the earlier part of the 20th c.
 There were two places in southern Indiana which offered this form of rest and therapy, French Lick and West Baden Springs.
 West Baden Springs has a magnificent octagonal hotel, which several years ago was in the process of restoration.
 My guess is that Jelly Roll would not have been allowed past the front door.
 There was, however, a sanitarium run by “Waddy”, an African-American, since ca. 1902, where, in 1918 Bert Williams spent some time.
 This would be interesting to look into.
 I should add that these may have been the closest such establishments to Chicago, unless there were some in Michigan.
 All this is surmise, not backed up with documents, except for the information about “Waddy” [Wadsworth?].
 [LG]

-Prof. Alan Wallace sends the following report from The Chicago Defender, dated Saturday, 18th December 1915, page 3, col. 6 and page 6, col. 4.
+Prof. Alan Wallace sends the following report from The Chicago Defender, dated Saturday, 18th December 1915, page 3, column 6 and page 6, column 4.

 The Chicago Defender